AWS Kinesis Data Streams vs Kinesis Data Firehose

 • supports data at rest encryption using KMS after the data is delivered to the S3 bucket.

-• supports multiple producers as datasource, which include Kinesis data stream, Kinesis Agent, or the Kinesis Data Firehose API using the AWS SDK, CloudWatch Logs, CloudWatch Events, or AWS IoT
+• supports multiple producers as datasource, which include Kinesis data stream, Kinesis Agent, or the Data Firehose API using the AWS SDK, CloudWatch Logs, CloudWatch Events, or AWS IoT

 • supports out of box data transformation as well as custom transformation using the Lambda function to transform incoming source data and deliver the transformed data to destinations

-• supports source record backup with custom data transformation with Lambda, where Kinesis Data Firehose will deliver the un-transformed incoming data to a separate S3 bucket.
+• supports source record backup with custom data transformation with Lambda, where Data Firehose will deliver the un-transformed incoming data to a separate S3 bucket.

 • uses at least once semantics for data delivery.
 In rare circumstances such as request timeout upon data delivery attempt, delivery retry by Firehose could introduce duplicates if the previous request eventually goes through.

-• supports Interface VPC Interface Endpoint (AWS Private Link) to keep traffic between the VPC and Kinesis Data Firehose from leaving the Amazon network.
+• supports Interface VPC Interface Endpoint (AWS Private Link) to keep traffic between the VPC and Data Firehose from leaving the Amazon network.

-Kinesis Key Concepts
+Amazon Data Firehose Key Concepts

-• Kinesis Data Firehose delivery stream
+• Data Firehose delivery stream

 • Record